Work Injury Damages Common Law Claim

 If your injury resulted from your employers negligence, then you may be also be eligible for a lump sum payout through a work injury damages claim, also known as a common law claim.

 A work injury damages claim is also known as a common law claim.
-It is a lump sum payment for damages if your work-related injury resulted from your employer’s negligence.
+It is a lump sum payout for damages if your work-related injury resulted from your employer’s negligence.
 This injury could be a psychological injury or a physical injury sustained while at work or, in some circumstances, a motor accident in the course of your employment.

 In NSW, work injury damages are limited to a claim for past and future loss of earnings calculated until retirement age inclusive of superannuation.
 You cannot claim for pain and suffering or medical expenses.
 The claim for past economic loss is adjusted to take into account the amount weekly payments made by the insurer and any Centrelink payments or income protection payments received by you will be repayable from the settlement of the claim.